Gregorio González Nicolini: Finance

 Gregorio González started his career in finance in 1999 as an analyst at financial boutique Vision Advisors, providing quantitative analysis for Chilean pension funds as part of their institutional fund distribution service.

-In 2003, Gregorio González was Head of Research at Vision Advisors, where he started the project that led to the creation of the LVA Chilean fixed income indices, a joint venture between Vision Advisors and investment bank Larrain Vial to calculate and provide indexes for the Chilean local fixed income market.
+In 2003, Gregorio González was Head of Research at Vision Advisors, where he started the project that led to the creation of the LVA Chilean fixed income indices, a joint venture between Vision Advisors and investment bank LarrainVial to calculate and provide indexes for the Chilean local fixed income market.
 The launching of the indices in 2005 led to the launching of the company LVA Indices.
 He was appointed CEO upon its creation and later made partner for his contribution to the firm.

 Under his leadership, LVA Indices diversified its business beyond its initial offering of indexes, eventually including evaluated prices for local fixed income instruments, fact sheet generation for local mutual funds, risk measurement tools and others.
 He also negotiated a joint marketing agreement with Dow Jones Indexes and Proveedor Integral de Precios to create the LATixx indexes, launched in 2009 to cover local Latinamerican fixed income markets, which covered Mexico, Costa Rica, Colombia, Peru and Chile.
 The LATixx alliance ended and the indices were discontinued shortly after McGraw Hill Financial acquired Dow Jones Indexes.